chrislemke/ChatFred/README.md

 First add the `Record voice` shortcut to the [Shortcut app](https://support.apple.com/en-gb/guide/shortcuts-mac/apdf22b0444c/mac) on your Mac, run it once to grant it access to the microphone.
 Afterwards you just set a hotkey in Alfred and you are ready to go.
 The files created by the shortcut will be stored on your desktop (`~/Desktop`).

-⚠️ *This feature is still in beta.
-Please report any issues you encounter.*
+⚠️ *This feature is still in beta and not officially supported.
+Please [report any issues](https://github.com/chrislemke/ChatFred/issues/new/choose) you encounter.*

 #### **Jailbreak** 🔓
 For anyone who wants to feed ChatGPT with a jailbreak prompt.
 You can enter a command in workflow's configuration under *ChatGPT jailbreak prompt*.
 By hitting <kbd>⌘</kbd> <kbd>⏎</kbd> you can talk to an unlocked version of ChatGPT.
 Here is a small example: